The Rat Fan Club

 1 T Philidelphia FREE brand spread (if your rat is allergic to dairy products, use another recipe)

-chromium picolinate for 40 days
+enough chromium picolinate for your rat for 40 days (your rat’s dose mulitiplied by 40)

 (add 1 t peanut butter for flavoring if desired)